atomec-project/atoMEC/README.rst

 Installation
 ---------------
-First, clone the AvAtom repository and ``cd`` into the main directory.
+First, clone the atoMEC repository and ``cd`` into the main directory.

 * Recommended : using Pipenv_